 The Chase Sapphire Reserve comes with a $300 annual travel credit every card anniversary year.

-For hotel bookings, you can use the Chase Luxury Hotel and Resort Collection, which isn’t as good as the Fine Hotels & Resorts, but still a worthwhile option to consider.
+For hotel bookings, you can use the Chase Luxury Hotel and Resort Collection, which isn’t as good as the Fine Hotels & Resorts but is still a worthwhile option to consider.
 There’s also complimentary rental car elite status with National and Avis.

 But one of the areas where the Chase Sapphire Reserve might shine brighter than the Amex Platinum card is the travel protections.
 In fact, you get complimentary primary rental car insurance, trip cancellation and interruption insurance, lost baggage and delayed baggage coverage, roadside assistance, and much more.